a16n-dev/react-dialog-async/README.md

 Contributions are more than welcome!

-`react-dialog-async` is intentionally minimal, providing a base on which to build more complex hooks and dialog logic.
-I don't currently have any plans to release any new features, outside of maintenance and bug fixes.

-That being said, if you have a use-case that the library currently doesn't support please raise it in an issue or pull request 😄
+If you have a use-case that the library currently doesn't support please raise it in an issue or pull request 😄
-# License

-MIT Licensed.
-Copyright (c) Alexander Nicholson 2021.